schwarzkopfb/enumerated/README.md

 A simple, lightweight, easy-to-use and high performance implementation of Enum type for JavaScript.
 Enumerated uses lookup tables and bit operators internally, so is blazingly fast and also provides a friendly interface to reduce the time you spend on exploring and integrating the module.
-It's really lightweight - ~420 sloc excluding comments - but contains all the usual features you need and also works in modern browsers (IE8+).
+It's really lightweight - ~420 sloc excluding comments - but contains all the usual features you need and works in modern browsers (IE8+) too.

 ## Usage